Stamp duty on shares: how much is it and can I avoid paying?

 Find out everything you need to know about stamp duty on shares below.

-While many of us are familiar with Stamp Duty Land Tax (SDLT) that’s payable on property transactions, stamp duty on the purchase of shares is less familiar.
+While many of us are familiar with Stamp Duty Land Tax (SDLT), which is payable on property transactions, stamp duty on the purchase of shares is less familiar.

 In a nutshell, stamp duty is a tax on documents, which applies to stock transfer forms for transferring shares.

-The documents must have been signed in the UK, and the tax due is paid electronically to HMRC within 30 days of the signing, to avoid penalty charges and interest.
+The documents must have been signed in the UK, and the tax due should be paid electronically to HMRC within 30 days of the signing to avoid penalty charges and interest.

 Share purchases

-The stamp duty on electronic share purchases is 0.5 per cent and is normally collected automatically as part of a transaction fee.
+The stamp duty on electronic share purchases is 0.5% and is normally collected automatically as part of a transaction fee.

-With traditional paper share certificates, stamp duty is also charged at 0.5 per cent on transactions valued at more than £1,000.
+With traditional paper share certificates, stamp duty is also charged at 0.5% on transactions valued at more than £1,000.
 This is rounded up to the nearest £5.

 Share transfers

-This is payable on agreements to transfer chargeable assets — such as shares, bonds and ISAs — from one private party to another.
+This is payable on agreements to transfer chargeable assets, such as shares, bonds and individual savings accounts (ISAs), from one private party to another.

-The rate of SDRT is calculated as 0.5 per cent of the total value of the relevant asset and is collected at the same time as share transfer certification.
+The rate of SDRT is calculated as 0.5% of the total value of the relevant asset and is collected at the same time as the share transfer certification.

 Who pays stamp duty on shares?